ChrisSchulze/portfolio/portfolio/works/project-1.md

 ### Solution

 We came up with a brand pattern that consists of adaptive, leaflike structures.
 They can be used as text stages or backgrounds and are highly recognizable.
 Also I proposed a new set of fonts and a new image world.
 Regarding content strategy we went for gardening stories, knowledge and DIY manuals.
-Which lead to a their online shop.
+Which would channel users to COMPO's prefered partners.

 ![](/upload/compo_image_3.jpg)